Hamlabs/ArcticTracker-ESP32/README.md

 ## Supported hardware

 * [_LilyGo T-TWR-plus 2.0_](https://www.lilygo.cc/products/t-twr-plus?variant=42911934185653).
 Put a wire between the SQL output of the radio module and the IO15 pin (and maybe also a 1nF capacitor between IO15 and GND to suppress RF pickup).
 * [_Arctic Tracker hardware_](http://hamlabs.no/2023/01/10/arctic_third_round/): A working hardware prototype was built and demonstrated.
 A updated PCB layout has been produced.
-5 trackers have been made and tested.
+Several trackers have been made and tested.

 ## Implemented features